SQream/sqream_docs/connecting_to_sqream/client_platforms/index.rst

 Client Platforms
 ************************************

-SQreamDB is designed to work with most common database tools and interfaces, allowing you direct access through a variety of drivers, connectors, visualization tools, and utilities.
+SQreamDB is designed to work with the most common database tools and interfaces, allowing you direct access through a variety of drivers, connectors, visualization tools, and utilities.

 .. figure:: /_static/images/connectivity_ecosystem.png
    :align: right